-Cotton is a natural fiber and it is the most widespread profitable non-food crop in the world.
+Cotton is a natural fiber and the most widespread profitable non-food crop in the world.
 Approximately half of all textiles are made of cotton.
 Currently cotton production methods are environmentally unsustainable – ultimately undermining the industry’s ability to maintain future production.

 Cupro is technically cotton, but from another part of the plant, giving the resulting fabric a significantly different hand than typical cotton.
-Cupro is a plant-based natural fiber and made from a recycled part of the cotton plant.
+Cupro is a plant-based natural fiber made from a recycled part of the cotton plant.
 It also retains dye very well, meaning its dye process is much more streamlined in terms of waste.

 The fabric is breathable and regulates body temperature well.
 Additionally, there is no need to take this textile to the cleaners- it can be washed and dried in the machine (unlike silk), is anti-static, and resists stretching out at high temperatures.

 Silk is a highly renewable resource often with less impact on the environment that many other fabrics.
-The silk worms feed on mulberry leaves, which necessarily don’t require the use of pesticides or fertilizers to grow.
+The silk worms feed on mulberry leaves, which don’t require the use of pesticides or fertilizers to grow.

 Viscose is a plant-based fiber and it is not inherently toxic or polluting.
 However, because of the growing fast-fashion industry, much of the viscose on the market today is manufactured cheaply using energy, water and chemically-intensive processes that have devastating impacts on workers, local communities and the environment.

-If we use viscose, we prefer to use natural/vegan dying to make the fabric as sustainable as possible.
+If we use viscose, we prefer to use natural/vegan dyeing to make the fabric as sustainable as possible.
 Timeless design provides us the opportunity to not push for fast production and instead invest more time in processes with less use of energy, water and chemicals.

 Lyocell is a regenerated cellulosic fiber which is sold under the trade name Tencel.
-Lyocell is know for being eco-friendlier in comparison with its other regenerated fibers.
+Lyocell is know for being eco-friendlier in comparison with other regenerated fibers.
 From beginning to end, the manufacturing process is more environmentally sustainable.
 Another environmental benefit is that lyocell fabrics are fully biodegradable.

 Linen is known to be the world’s strongest natural fiber.
 It is thicker than cotton and linen fiber has variable lengths, most of which are very long.
 This contributes to strength, which contributes to longevity.
 But there are still some challenges concerning linen production, since it’s quite water demanding.

 Linen is one of the most biodegradable and stylish fabrics in fashion history.
 It is strong, naturally moth resistant, and made from flax plant fibers, so when untreated it is fully biodegradable.
 We like to use linen in timeless design to make the garment long lasting.
-We belive that combining strong materials and timeless design will result in decreasing the frequent need for new clothes.
-This will hopefully result in a change of the continuous demand for fast production/fashion.
+We believe that combining strong materials and timeless design will result in decreasing the frequent need for new clothes.
+This will hopefully result in a change to the continuous demand for fast production/fashion.

 Merino wool is a natural fiber that comes from Merino sheep, which are suited to local landscape and climate.
 Merino wool takes only one year to decompose, as opposed to most synthetic materials, such as polyester, which takes up to 1000 years.

-The environmental impact of producing wool is more significant at the earlier end of the supply chain.
+The environmental impact of producing wool is more significant at the earlier stages of the supply chain.
 Producing wool is a CO2 demanding process, but wool hardly needs washing.
 Laundering garments is the most energy intensive part of the garment lifecycle, so owning items that require less laundering is always a good thing.